Ross Ice Shelf: Exploration

 For later Antarctic explorers seeking to reach the South Pole, the Ross Ice Shelf became a starting area.
 In a first exploration of the area by the Discovery Expedition in 1901–1904, Robert Falcon Scott made a significant study of the shelf and its surroundings from his expedition's base on Ross Island.
-By measurement of calved ice bergs and their buoyancy, he estimated the ice sheet to be on average 274 meters thick; the undisturbed morphology of the ice sheet and its inverted temperature profile led him to conclude it was floating on water; and measurements in 1902–1903 showed it had advanced 555 meters northwards in 13.5 months.
+By measurement of calved ice bergs and their buoyancy, he estimated the ice sheet to be on average 274 m thick; the undisturbed morphology of the ice sheet and its inverted temperature profile led him to conclude it was floating on water; and measurements in 1902–1903 showed it had advanced 555 m northwards in 13.5 months.
 The findings were presented at a lecture entitled "Universitas Antarctica!" given 7 June 1911 and were published in the account of Scott's second expedition (the Terra Nova Expedition of 1910–1913).

 Ernest Shackleton's southern party (Shackleton, Adams, Marshal, Wild) of the 1908 Nimrod expedition were the first humans to cross the Ice Shelf during its failed attempt to reach the South Pole.
 Both Roald Amundsen and Scott crossed the shelf to reach the Pole in 1911.
 Amundsen wrote: "Along its outer edge the Barrier shows an even, flat surface; but here, inside the bay, the conditions were entirely different.
 Even from the deck of the Fram we were able to observe great disturbances of the surface in every direction; huge ridges with hollows between them extended on all sides.
 The greatest elevation lay to the south in the form of a lofty, arched ridge, which we took to be about 500 ft high on the horizon.
 But it might be assumed that this ridge continued to rise beyond the range of vision".